 If you tend to second-guess yourself in the dating world, I’ve got your back.
 Keep reading to discover the top five insecurities men face with women and how to overcome them.

 As I mentioned above, most men and women have some insecurities.
-Some insecurities are toxic to a relationship.
+Some insecurities are toxic to a relationship like being needy.
 Others are relatively harmless as long as you don’t let them get in the way.

 We all just want to be liked, right?
 And when we’re romantically interested in someone, we want them to like us back.
 This makes total sense.
 In fact, it’s human nature.